aleksanderkot00/Online-Sports-Betting-Front/README.md

 ```
 compile('org.projectlombok:lombok')
 ```
 in build.gradle.
-Project is cotencted to online database then you need Internet connection.
+Project is connected to online database then you need Internet connection.